hkupitz/c7-training-embedded/README.md

 ## Maven Setup for Enterprise Version

-his template is ready to be used with the Camunda Enterprise version.
-You need to configure your Maven to access the artefacts from the private repository [https://artifacts.camunda.com/artifactory/private/](https://artifacts.camunda.com/artifactory/private/).
+This template is ready to be used with the Camunda Enterprise version.
+You need to configure your Maven to access the artifacts from the private repository [https://artifacts.camunda.com/artifactory/private/](https://artifacts.camunda.com/artifactory/private/).

 ### Company wide mirror available